Heat Pump System Repair Costs

 In this section of the Heat Pump Price Guides, we’ve compiled a listing of the most common heat pump service, maintenance, and repair costs.
 The figures are gathered from our own experience in the HVAC service and repair industry, as well as valuable feedback from homeowners like yourself, who have agreed to share the heat pump repair costs they paid for a licensed company to maintain, troubleshoot, or fix their heat pump system.
 Comparing repair costs to replacement systems, can help you decide whether to repair or replace your heat pump system.

-Updated January 2023 – Repair costs, part prices and supplies tables, as well as visitor submitted repair costs updated for latest pricing.
+Updated January 2024 – Repair costs, replacement part prices and supplies tables, as well as visitor submitted repair costs updated for latest pricing.

 Jump to These Sections